GenJess/GenerativeJesse-LIVE/spline_integration_information.md

 ---

+## Scraped Documentation: Spline Events and React Integration

+Based on the Spline documentation and the `@splinetool/react-spline` GitHub repository:

+- **Spline Events:** Spline allows defining various events within the editor, such as `Mouse Down`, `Mouse Hover`, `Scroll`, and `State Change`.
+These events can trigger actions and transitions between states.
+- **`@splinetool/react-spline`:** This React component allows embedding Spline scenes.
+It provides:
+    - An `onLoad` prop to get access to the Spline `Application` instance.
+    - Methods on the `Application` instance like `findObjectByName`, `findObjectById`, `emitEvent`, and `emitEventReverse` to interact with the Spline scene programmatically from React.
+    - Event listeners as props (e.g., `onSplineMouseDown`, `onSplineScroll`) to listen for Spline events triggered within the scene.
+- **Triggering External Actions:** By using the event listeners provided by `@splinetool/react-spline` (like `onSplineScroll` or potentially a listener for a custom event triggered by a state change in Spline), we can execute JavaScript functions in our React component.
+This is how we can trigger the Eleven Labs voice agent.
+- **Triggering Spline Events from Outside:** The `emitEvent` method allows triggering Spline events (like animations or state changes) from our React code.
+This could be useful if we needed to control the Spline animation based on the voice agent's state, although the current plan is to have Spline drive the interaction based on user clicks/scroll.

+## Scraped Documentation: Eleven Labs Voice Agent Integration

+Based on the Eleven Labs documentation:

+- **WebSockets API:** Eleven Labs provides a WebSockets API for real-time Text-to-Speech.
+This API is designed to generate audio from partial text input, making it suitable for streaming audio and potentially providing text chunks for real-time captions.
+- **Agent WebSockets:** A specific WebSockets API exists for real-time conversations with AI agents.
+This would be the primary method for interacting with the Eleven Labs voice agent from the frontend.
+- **Streaming Text for Captions:** The nature of the Text-to-Speech WebSockets API, which handles partial text input, suggests that text is processed and potentially available in chunks before or during audio generation.
+This needs to be confirmed through further investigation of the API details, but it is a strong indicator that streaming text for captions is possible.
+- **Conversational AI Agent "Tools":** Eleven Labs conversational AI agents can be enhanced with "Tools" that allow interaction with external systems and custom logic execution.
+This could potentially be used to trigger actions in our frontend or receive information via webhooks during a conversation.
+- **Post-call Webhooks:** Eleven Labs supports post-call webhooks to send conversation data after a call is completed.
+While useful for logging or analysis, this is not suitable for real-time synchronization with the Spline animation.
+- **Widget:** Specific documentation on a dedicated Eleven Labs voice agent "widget" was not prominently found in the search results.
+It is likely that the primary integration method for real-time conversational agents on a website is through the WebSockets API.

+---

 ## Scraped Documentation: Scroll Event

 The Scroll Event requires the user to scroll in order to go through the transitions added inside.